 Food insecurity has long been a problem throughout the United States.
-Defined as lacking “access to enough food for an active, healthy life for all household members” by Feeding America, food insecurity had reached a 20-year low, and it seemed the tide was turning.
+Defined by Feeding America as lacking “access to enough food for an active, healthy life for all household members,” food insecurity had reached a 20-year low, and it seemed the tide was turning.
 Then the COVID-19 pandemic started.

-A year into the pandemic, and food insecurity has now doubled across the country.
-It’s tripled in households with children.
+A year into the pandemic, food insecurity doubled across the country.
+It tripled in households with children.

 One great way for nonprofits to help bridge the expected 8 million meal supply gap is by setting up a virtual food drive.
 With a virtual food drive, nonprofits can raise funds to meet specific food and household supply needs without requiring drop-off locations or as many volunteers to sort through the assortment of goods dropped off during traditional food drives.
 In many cases, nonprofits can also make their food dollars go further with a virtual supply drive because they can buy needed items in bulk instead of paying retail prices.